John Kocinski: Middle years

 1989 was also the year of Kocinski's 500cc World Championship debut.
 In 1990 he raced in four different championships, but the highlight was winning the 250cc World Championship in his first full season on a Team Roberts Yamaha YZR250.

-In a funny and unusual story happening after his loss at the 1991 American Grand Prix at Laguna Seca, According to Michael Scott, Kocinski was so upset after the loss that he drove away from the track recklessly and refused to pull over when stopped by a policeman; he was arrested and sentenced to community service.
+After his loss at the 1991 American Grand Prix at Laguna Seca, Kocinski was so upset that he drove away from the track recklessly and refused to pull over when stopped by a policeman; he was arrested and sentenced to community service.
 He was a full-time 500cc racer for the next two years, finishing fourth and third in the championship and winning the final round in both seasons.

-During his first year in the 500cc class, Kocinski infamously told reporters that if a rider hadn't won the World Championship within 2 years of starting in the class, then they should give up racing.
-This statement would come back to haunt the American as he competed in the top class for over six seasons without ever becoming World Champion, with many reminding him of his comment in later years.

 Kocinski started 1993 in 250s, taking Suzuki's first-ever podium at this level, but switched back to 500cc mid-season after falling out with the Suzuki team.
 He won Cagiva's first ever dry-weather 500cc win at Laguna Seca, and came 11th overall with only four appearances.
 He opened 1994 with a win in Australia and finished the season in third place.
 After Cagiva pulled out of Grand Prix racing, Kocinski concentrated on becoming a professional water skier.